kiteCTRL/kiteTRAK/README.md

 PhobGCC: https://github.com/PhobGCC/PhobGCC-SW
 Olympia removable gateplate: https://github.com/sean44104/Removable-Gate-GCC

-**Note:** Parts of this project were made with the assistance of AI tools.
+**Disclaimer:** Parts of this project were made with the assistance of AI tools.
 All generated content has been reviewed and tested by the author, but use it at your own discretion.
-Graphics and 3D models were made by myself, Olympia, or credited in the files to those who made them; AI was not used for these purposes.
+Graphics, 3D models, and hardware design were made by myself, Olympia, or credited in the files to those who made them; AI was not used for these purposes.